 Selling On EBay

-In the most recent report provided by the American Customer Satisfaction Index, EBay’s customer satisfaction index dropped over 4% year over year while competitors like Amazon rose to the top of the list.
+Back in 2015, EBay’s customer satisfaction index plummeted 4% while competitors like Amazon rose to the top of the list.

-Today, if you sell on EBay and you receive a small flurry of negative feedback in a short period of time, there’s a high probability that you could get banned for life.
+Today, if you sell on EBay and you receive a small flurry of negative feedback in a short period of time, there’s a high probability that you could get banned.

-For example on the Ecommerce Fuel forums the other day, there was a shop owner who recently got his account banned.
-While this user did not sell on EBay in volume, he was making consistent sales from month to month.
+For example on the Ecommerce Fuel forums, I read about a shop owner who recently had his account terminated.
+And while this user did not sell on EBay in volume, he was making consistent sales from month to month.

 However last year, his business underwent an operations management change, shipped a few orders late, got some negative feedback and his business account was instantly suspended.